port-labs/port-docs/docs/sso-rbac/sso-providers/saml/okta.md

 6. On the `Configure SAML` page, under `SAML Settings`, you’ll need to fill in some details:
     - **Single sign on URL**: `https://auth.getport.io/login/callback?connection={CONNECTION_NAME}`
     - **Audience URI (SP Entity ID)**: `urn:auth0:port-prod:{CONNECTION_NAME}`
-7. Scroll down to the `Attribute Statements (Optional)` section, and add the following:
+7. Scroll down to the `Attribute Statements (Optional)` section and add the following:
     - `email`, with the `Value` set to `user.email`
     - `given_name`, with the `Value` set to `user.firstName`
     - `family_name`, with the `Value` set to `user.lastName`